nsip/sif3-training-java/SIF3Training/README.md

 ## Version from March 27, 2018: Updated to SIF3 Framework v0.13.0
 Updated all libraries and sample files to infrastructure 3.2.1.
 Also updated AU exercises to SIF AU 3.4.3.

+## Version from October 2, 2018: Updated to SIF3 Framework v0.14.0
+- Project is now based on **Java 8**.
+It also includes the latest SIF3 Framework Libraries that support Functional services.

 # Download Instructions

 How to download this project: